 Complex live site.
 Global pharmaceutical impact.
 Undisrupted workflow.

-In 2016, Merit was awarded the Places Portfolio (PP), a suite of 4 individual projects to provide GSK with write-up, collaboration, laboratory and GMP cleanroom space.
+In 2016, Merit was awarded the Places Portfolio (PP), a suite of 4 individual projects to provide GSK with a write-up, collaboration, laboratory and GMP cleanroom space.

 - 6,000m² of chemistry labs, write-up space, meeting rooms and offices.